-Back injuries can occur following a range of different accidents, including road traffic accidents, accidents at work and medical negligence.
-Some of the most common types of back injury are outlined below.
+Back injuries can occur following a range of different accidents, including road traffic accidents, accidents at work, and medical negligence.
+Some of the most common types of back injuries are outlined below.

 Slipped or herniated discs usually occur in the lower back and can be very painful.
 They can sometimes be caused by lifting heavy objects.